microsoft/azure-maven-archetypes/azure-functions-archetype/README.md

 ```
 > To create a function project with docker support, please add `-Ddocker` to above command

-You may also remove `-B` and all `-D` parameters to set the values in interactive mode.
+If you remove the -B argument, you will enter the interactive mode, all the parameters in above table will be promoted to you.

 ```bash
 mvn archetype:generate -DarchetypeGroupId=com.microsoft.azure -DarchetypeArtifactId=azure-functions-archetype